erikoest/zoneparser/README.md

 For further examples, see the included command line tools `zonecount` and `zonediff`.

-## Bugs

-- Escaped characters and octal number representations in the zonefile are not well handled.

 ## Missing features

-- Error handling is rather crude.
-Parse errors cause panic.
 - Only the common record fields are parsed.
 Content specific to the record types are returned as anonymous data fields.
 A later version might support parsing the data content as a secondary function call.